PkuCuipy/userscripts-for-safari/README.md

 # userscripts-for-safari
-Userscript (an extension for Safari browser) scripts for personal use
+Userscript (an extension for Safari browser, see https://github.com/quoid/userscripts) scripts for personal use.